domi11/JOTdDOTS/README.md

 NOTE:
-#/ This readME is not a final issue, you need to keep updating it as and when you see fit.
+#/ This readME is not a final issue.